AlexsJones/gravitywell/README.md

 ### Roadmap

-- [x] Rationalise back into native API for manifest parsing
-- [ ] Expand to deploy from in-memory git repo
+- [ ] Depends on Cluster from Application flag